NoorAldeenAbuShehadeh/Living-the-social-life/README.md

 # Living the social life
-### Run the project using githup pages: https://nooraldeenabushehadeh.github.io/Living-the-social-life/

 ## Description
 Welcome to my project!
 This is a living the social life project made in HTML and CSS.
 I am build this project in full Responsive design using display flex and media Query.
 I hope you enjoy and I look forward to your contributions!

+## Run the project:
+You can run the project using githup pages follow this link: https://nooraldeenabushehadeh.github.io/Living-the-social-life/

 ## Key Topics